-If you are an eligible UK customer, you are currently able to bring complaints to the FOS and you will to be able to do so after the end of the transition period, either because that has been agreed between the UK and EU or, if not, because CEG SE and AEL SE will voluntarily submit to the FOS.
+If you are an eligible UK customer and you were previously able to bring complaints to the FOS, you will continue to be able to do so after the end of the transition period.

-If you are an eligible UK customer you are currently protected by the FSCS and will continue to benefit from this protection after the transition period ends.
+If you are an eligible UK customer and were previously protected by the FSCS you will continue to benefit from this protection after the transition period ends.

 Yes.
 From time to time we may need to share your personal data with members of the Chubb group who may be based in the EU or outside Europe (outside of the European Economic Area).
 We may also allow our service providers or assistance providers, who may be located outside Europe, access to your personal data.
 We may also make other disclosures of your personal data overseas, for example if we receive a legal or regulatory request from a foreign law enforcement body.